 Many international corporations have headquarters or regional bases here, as both the infrastructure and physical location make Singapore an ideal platform to reach into the nearby Asian markets.
 Those prospective expats who work for one of these large multinational institutions should therefore consider transferring by way of their firm, and thereby potentially keep all existing benefits that they enjoy in their home countries.

-Although many of the available jobs are still mainly in the financial sector with wealth-management firms, financial institutions, investment banks, insurance agencies and foreign exchange companies, there are also increasing opportunities in other areas of business such as management, IT, logistics, digital marketing and HR.
+Many of the available jobs are still mainly in the financial sector with wealth-management firms, financial institutions, investment banks, insurance agencies and foreign exchange companies.
+There are also increasing opportunities in other areas of business such as management, IT, logistics, pharmaceuticals, education, energy, construction and hospitality.

 Finding a job in Singapore

-A good starting point for expats and a helpful aid in the job search would be one of the countless employment agencies in Singapore, a significant portion of whose clients happen to be from Europe and North America seeking work opportunities in this dynamic economy.
+A good starting point for expats and a helpful aid in the job search would be one of the countless employment agencies in Singapore.
 Employment agencies require the least legwork when it comes to securing a job.
-The biggest expat-recruiting industries are clustered around the technology, finance and logistics sectors, with engineering, accounting and management skills particularly in demand.
+The biggest expat-recruiting industries are clustered around the technology, finance and logistics sectors, with engineering, IT and management skills particularly in demand.

 Apart from using agencies and recruiters, new arrivals will do well to search online.
 Employers will often advertise new vacancies on various web portals and sites such as LinkedIn, or on industry-specific portals and forums.